Tan-vai/GET-IP/README.md

-# GET-IP
+# Spider_Virus
-get victim ip
+Hacked your victim account
+This tool use only education purpose.
+Don't use it unethically.